-At Swift River, we see an ever-increasing number of people seeking treatment for opiate addiction.
+At Vertava Health of Massachusetts, we see an ever-increasing number of people seeking treatment for opiate addiction.
 This is true for the whole country, not just here in Massachusetts.
 It is troubling to see these numbers increase, but we are doing our part to fight against addiction.
-Understanding the heroin and opiate addiction epidemic and addiction treatment programs are crucial to getting the help that you need to fully recover.
+Understanding the opiate addiction epidemic and addiction treatment programs are crucial to getting the help that you need to fully recover.

-Swift River Offers A Unique Program Specializing In Heroin And Opiate Addiction
+Vertava Health Of Massachusetts Offers A Unique Program Specializing In Treatment for Opiate Addiction

-Addiction to heroin and opiates is a complex situation, one that takes on many faces and which often moves through several stages.
+Opiate addiction is a complex situation, one that takes on many faces and which often moves through several stages.
 Opiates are commonly prescribed for legitimate reasons and vital pain relief.
-Unfortunately, otherwise useful prescription opiates can often become addictive and lead to more serious issues such as heroin addiction.
+Unfortunately, otherwise useful and necessary prescription opiates can often become addictive and lead to more serious issues such as heroin addiction.
 While this is not always the case, recognizing these dangers can mean the difference between life and death.

 The Prescription Opiate Addiction Epidemic

-Prescription opiate addiction has become an epidemic, and while exact use statistics are imprecise, it is possible to extrapolate an idea on the impact by studying overdose death statistics.
-According to the American Society Of Addiction Medicine, drug overdoses are the most common cause of accidental death in the country.
+Prescription opiate addiction has become an epidemic, and while exact use statistics are imprecise, it is possible to determine an idea of the impact by studying overdose death statistics.
+According to the American Society Of Addiction Medicine, drug overdoses are the most common cause of accidental death in the country.3

 Breaking these statistics down further is revealing.
 The National Institute On Drug Abuse stated that one out of every 15 people who take non-medical prescription pain relievers try heroin in less than a decade.
-They also found that of the 1.4 million people who had problems with pain relievers (in 2004), at least five percent also used heroin.
-These numbers increase to 1.9 million and 14 percent in 2010.
+In 2004, they also found that of the 1.4 million people who had problems with pain relievers, at least five percent also used heroin.
+These numbers increased to 1.9 million and 14 percent in 2010.3

 These numbers may be increased by the ways that heroin addiction is often paired with underlying issues that fuel addiction.
 Understanding these issues is crucial to recovery success.